pippinbarr/cart263-2020/slides/jquery/jquery.md

 - Many of jQuery's functions perform some kind of action __over time__
 - `fadeOut()` can take an amount of time to complete as an argument, for instance
-- Most of these kinds of functions also allow us to specify a function to call when the effect is completed:
+- Most of these kinds of functions also allow us to specify a function to call when the effect is __completed__:

 ```javascript
 $('div').on('click',divClicked);